momiji15/yearntolearn/RLadies_Athens/R_Markdown_Tutorial/Unit2.md

 1.5.
 Do you just want to see what your site looks like at the moment?
 On the top of the RStudio interface, you should see an AddIns dropdown menu.
 Click on it, and then click on **Serve Site**.

 1.6.
-On the Viewer tab on the right side of the RStudio IDE, click on **Show in new window** in order to see what your site looks like in a web browser.
+On the Viewer tab on the right side of the RStudio IDE, click on the **Show in new window** button (third button from the right) in order to see what your site looks like in a web browser.

 ![](images/blogdown1_6a.png)